ElektraInitiative/libelektra/doc/tutorials/merge.md

 Those configuration files are represented as key sets in Elektra.
 Key sets are collections of name-value pairs.

 The `kdb` tool allows users to access and perform functions on the Elektra key database from the command line.
-We added a new command to this very useful tool, the `cmerge` command.
+We added a new command to this very useful tool, the `merge` command.
 This command allows a user to perform a three-way merge of key sets from the `kdb` tool.

 The syntax to use this tool is:

-`kdb cmerge [OPTIONS] our their base result`
+`kdb merge [OPTIONS] our their base result`

 `our`, `their` and `base` represent the three keys that are used in a three-way merge.
 As in the `diff3` tool, required are